Anjaam: Plot

 Vijay witnessing this has an episode and severely beats Ashok.
 When he is hospitalized, Vijay removes Ashok's oxygen mask in the presence of Shivani thereby killing him.
 She attempts to convince the police that Vijay is responsible for Ashok's death.
 However, Vijay bribes his friend, Inspector Arjun Singh, to provide an alibi and is not charged.
 Despite Arjun telling him that what he did was wrong, Vijay refuses to stop thinking about Shivani and giving up.
 All this while, he visits and begs Shivani to say she loves him.
 As she refuses, he beats her up and frames her for his attempted murder.
 She is sentenced to 3 years in prison as she could not prove her innocence.
 Pinky is placed in the care of Padmisha and Mohanlal.
 Mohanlal mistreats his wife and calls Pinky a burden.

 Shivani meets Nisha, her cellmate who was wrongly accused of murder in a case of dowry.
 They share their pain in prison under the watch of a brutal prison warden, who would force the prison inmates into prostitution for political leaders at night.
+One day, Shivani vomits during a politician's visit to take a prisoner for the night.
 In an attempt to escape from prison, she makes a complaint about the brutality of her prison guard but her plea is ignored.
 Instead, Inspector Arjun reveals to the warden that it was Shivani who filed a complaint against her illegal activities.
+The prison guard learns that Shivani is pregnant from the visit, and gives her a severe beating and throws her into a dark isolation cell, which causes her to have a miscarriage.

 Mohanlal forces Padmisha to disown Pinky, but she refuses.
 In response, he kicks both Padmisha and Pinky out.
-Vijay accidentally kills Shivani's sister and daughter by running his car over them.
+Vijay visits Shivani in prison with the promise of freeing her, as well as news about his alleged relationship with another woman who bears her name, but Shivani still refuses.
+A depressed Vijay then accidentally kills Shivani's sister and daughter by running his car over them.
 Shivani learns about their deaths and realizes Vijay is the one who killed them.
-She decides to go to any length to avenge her family.
-Prior to this, Vijay visits Shivani in prison with the promise of freeing her (as well as news about his alleged relationship with another woman who bears her name), but Shivani still refuses.

-One day, Shivani vomits during a politician's visit to take a prisoner for the night.
-When the prison guard learns that Shivani is pregnant from the visit, she gives her a severe beating and throws her into a dark isolation cell, which causes her to have a miscarriage.
-With all of her loved ones dead, Shivani was numb to the world.
-Her only motive to live now was exacting revenge on all the people who wronged her.
+With all of her loved ones dead, Shivani, now hardended with hatred, only has a motive to live now with exacting revenge on all the people who wronged her.